How to Enable Auto-Scroll on Instagram Reels (and Turn It Off)

 So don’t panic if it’s not in your app yet — you’re probably just not in the test or rollout group yet.

-1. Open Instagram and tap the Reels tab (play icon).
+1. Open Instagram and tap the Reels tab (the play icon at the bottom).

 2. Start watching any Reel.